 Of course, frequency is dependent on kitchen activity.
 As a rule of thumb, you need to clean grease traps and interceptors once they fill to one-fourth capacity.
 Blockages usually arise once traps and interceptors exceed this level.

-We pump grease traps/interceptors for businesses and conduct OSS inspections for residential septic systems.
-If you operate a food establishment in Bellingham, contact Lil John Sanitary Services.
+We pump grease traps and interceptors for businesses and conduct OSS inspections for residential septic systems.
+If you operate a food establishment in Blaine, contact Lil John Sanitary Services.
 Municipality codes require interval grease trap and grease interceptor cleaning.
 Contact us today for more information.

-Grease Trap & Interceptor Cleanings for Bellingham Businesses
+Grease Interceptor & Trap Cleanings for Blaine Businesses

 Serving Bellingham, Ferndale, Lynden, Everson, Deming, Lummi Island, Nooksack, Blaine, Whatcom & Skagit Counties, Maple Falls, Bow Birch Bay, Custer, and Acme.